elenavolpato/U4W3D1-SQL/README.md

 WHERE nome = 'Mario';

 ### es 2 | Extract the first and last names of customers born in 1982

-Report the list of invoices (number, amount, VAT, and date) plus the name of the supplier SELECT nome, cognome FROM clienti
+SELECT nome, cognome FROM clienti
 WHERE anno_di_nascita = 1982;